grafana/k6-docs/src/data/markdown/translated-guides/en/04 Results output/200 Real-time/00 Prometheus remote write.md

 <ExperimentalBlockquote />

-Prometheus remote write is a protocol that makes it possible to reliably propagate data in real-time from a sender to a receiver.
+[Prometheus remote write](https://prometheus.io/docs/concepts/remote_write_spec/) is a protocol that makes it possible to reliably propagate data in real-time from a sender to a receiver.
-It has multiple implementations.
+It has multiple compatible [implementations](https://prometheus.io/docs/concepts/remote_write_spec/#compatible-senders-and-receivers) and [storage integrations](https://prometheus.io/docs/prometheus/latest/storage/#remote-storage-integrations).
-For example, you can store the metrics in [Prometheus](https://prometheus.io/docs/prometheus/latest/feature_flags/#remote-write-receiver).
-For other implementations, check the [Prometheus Integrations](https://prometheus.io/docs/operating/integrations) guide.

-With the Prometheus remote write output, k6 can send test-result metrics to a Prometheus remote write endpoint.
+For instance, when using the `experimental-prometheus-rw` output, k6 can send test-result metrics to the remote-write endpoint and store them in Prometheus.

 The output, during the `k6 run` execution, gets all the generated time-series data points for the [k6 metrics](/using-k6/metrics/).
 It then generates the equivalent Prometheus time series and sends them to the Prometheus remote write endpoint.